Elaine1009/Elaine1009/README.md

 ## Hi there 👋

-I'm currently a student at Purdue University.
+I'm currently a student at Purdue University majoring in Computer Engineering.

 <!--